-Participation in the No Child Harmed certification program is for websites, publishers, vendors, and event organizers, to certify that they are opposed to child sexual abuse, and that they have taken reasonable steps to avoid harming children.
+Participation in the No Child Harmed certification program is for websites, publishers, service providers, vendors, and event organizers, to certify that they are allies in the fight against child sexual abuse, and that they have taken reasonable steps to avoid harming children.

 The full legal text of the program criteria is found below, but here are some of the highlights: